-These media sources are moderately to strongly biased toward liberal causes through story selection and/or political affiliation.
+These media sources are moderate to strongly biased toward liberal causes through story selection and/or political affiliation.
 They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage liberal causes.
 Some sources in this category may be untrustworthy.
 See all Left Bias sources.

 Factual Reporting: MIXED

 Founded in 1942, Deshabhimani is a Malayalam daily newspaper from the State of Kerala in India.
-Deshabhimani is the official organ of the Kerala State Committee of the Communist Party of India or CPI (M) and its main focus is the principles of the party.
+Deshabhimani is the official organ of the Kerala State Committee of the Communist Party of India or CPI (M), and its main focus is the principles of the party.

 Funded by / Ownership

 Deshabhimani is owned by the Communist Party of India (Marxist).
 Deshabhimani generates revenue from online advertising and subscriptions.